 Does Forgiveness Stop the Cycle of Guilt

 Does forgiveness stop to the cycle of guilt?
-According to the bible, all of our guilt was washed away by the blood of Christ, over 2000 years ago, when Jesus died on the cross.
+According to the bible, all of our guilt was washed away by the blood of Christ, when Jesus died on the cross over 2000 years ago.
 The question is do we believe that?
 And do we believe that all of our sins are already forgiven?
 Isn’t this the freedom we are looking for, today?
-And, what if it really is already done?
-Why are we still asking?
+What if it really is already done?

 Forgiving the unforgivable

-Many of us are still learning the art of Forgiveness.
-It took me a long time to ask and even longer to accept complete forgiveness for all those things I shouldn’t have done, should have done and of course the things I accused myself of doing.
+Many people, like myself are still learning the art of Forgiveness.
+It took me a long time to ask, and even longer to accept complete forgiveness for all those things I shouldn’t have done, should have done and of course the things I accused myself of doing.
 At some stage in my life I decided that I wasn’t worthy of complete forgiveness.
 I felt that some of my wrong-doings were unforgivable.
 For far too long, I sat in the messy quagmire of guilt, self pity, shame and blame?
 Urgh!

 True or False?

 Often there is no crime at at all.
-It’s just a feeling of guilt based on the judgments we make about our self, or based on actions we took, or didn’t take.
+It can be a a feeling of guilt based on the judgments we make about our self, or based on actions we took, or didn’t take.
+It can come from the expectations we put upon our self, others and the world we live in.
 I judged myself often and very unfairly.
-Some of the things I told myself were that I was lazy, I failed, I let myself down, I let others down, I hurt someone, I wasn’t good enough, I must have done something wrong or my life would be different.
+Some of the things I told myself were: I’m lazy, I failed, I let myself down, I let others down, I hurt someone, I’m not good enough, I must have done something wrong or my life would be different.
 And the list goes on.
-These weren’t true but as these stories turned into beliefs they became true for me.
-And as you know once those judgments or beliefs take root, they have a habit of running or ruining our lives.
+These accusations weren’t true but as these stories turned into beliefs they became true for me.
+As you know once those judgments or beliefs take root, they have a habit of running or ruining our lives.

 Guilty or not guilty, that is the question!

-We can hold onto the mistake or crime against our self or another long after the act has been done and dusted.
-These beliefs insist and persist in reminding us we are not good enough, Godly enough, deserving enough, worthy enough, loving enough (and the list goes on) to be forgiven or to be happy, or, God forbid be loved.
+We often hold onto the mistake or crime against our self or another long after the act has been done and dusted.
+These beliefs insist and persist in reminding us we are not good enough, Godly enough, deserving enough, worthy enough, loving enough (and again, the list goes on) to be forgiven or to be happy.
+Or God forbid, be loved.
 As I was unfair to myself I was unfair to others.
-When I replaced guilt with the attitude of forgiveness, I became kind to myself and to others.
+I became more kind to myself and others as soon as I replaced guilt with the attitude of forgiveness.

 ‘Forgiveness is not an occasional act, it is a constant attitude’ – Martin Luther King‘ : https://www.huffpost.com/entry/meaning-